microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 You can use the latest board revision in the beta editor [https://makecode.microbit.org/stable](https://makecode.microbit.org/stable)

 **Using the new features in MakeCode**

-An extension has been developed to include the microphone and logo touch features currently available. https://github.com/frumplecoin/demo-extension ← *Please do not share any links to this extension or make any public statements about this that could link it to micro:bit*
+An extension has been developed to include the microphone and logo touch features currently available. [https://github.com/frumplecoin/demo-extension](https://github.com/frumplecoin/demo-extension) ← *Please do not share any links to this extension or make any public statements about this that could link it to micro:bit*

 1. Open [https://makecode.microbit.org/stable](https://makecode.microbit.org/stable)
-2. Select Advanced > Add Extension and paste the https://github.com/frumplecoin/demo-extension into the search box.
+2. Select Advanced > Add Extension and paste [https://github.com/frumplecoin/demo-extension](https://github.com/frumplecoin/demo-extension) into the search box.
 3. Click on the extension to add it to the toolbox.